 You can pay for your television licence at any post office by cash, cheque, debit card (some post offices also accept credit cards).
 You can also pay for your television licence by using television licence savings stamps.
 You can also pay for your licence by credit card using the lo-call telephone number (1890 228 528, 24 hours per day, 7 days per week).
 You can also pay your television licence online at www.tvlicence.ie.

-You can download an application form here to arrange payment of your television licence by annual debit (word document) through your financial institution.
-Download an application form here to arrange payment by credit card (word document).
+You can download an application form here to arrange payment of your television licence by direct debit through your financial institution.

 If you wish to pay for your television licence by cheque, the cheque must be crossed and made payable to An Post.
 You must also include your renewal notice if you are renewing your licence and supply your full name and address in all correspondence.

 If you are aged over 70 you can apply for a free television licence.
-Application forms for Household Benefits Package (pdf) (Comprising Electricity/Gas Allowance, Telephone Allowance and Free Television License) are available here.
+Application forms for Household Benefits Package (pdf) (Comprising Electricity/Gas Allowance and Free Television License) are available here.

 If you are aged over 66, are receiving a social welfare pension and nobody in your household is employed or receiving Unemployment Benefit or Unemployment Assistance, you may be entitled to a free television licence.
 Complete an application form available in any post office.